FailAcademy/learning/web-dev-foundation/_lessons/01-html-css/01-intro-to-html.md

 ## Additional Resources

-Don't let the title of this article series put you off---it has some of the clearest explanations of basic HTML concepts you'll find on the web:
+Don't let the title of this article series put you off&mdash;it has some of the clearest explanations of basic HTML concepts you'll find on the web:

 - [Web Design for Kids](http://webdesign.tutsplus.com/series/web-design-for-kids--cms-823)